odanoburu/FreeLing-User-Manual/modules/dep_txala.md

 };
 ```

-The constructor receives two strings: the name of the file containging the dependency rules to be used, and the start symbol of the grammar used by the <tt>chart_parser</tt> to parse the sentence.
+The constructor receives two strings: the name of the file containging the dependency rules to be used, and the start symbol of the grammar used by the `chart_parser` to parse the sentence.

 The dependency parser works in three stages:
 *   At the first stage, the `<GRPAR>` rules are used to complete the shallow parsing produced by the chart into a complete parsing tree.
 The rules are applied to a pair of adjacent chunks.
 At each step, the selected pair is fused in a single chunk.
-The process stops when only one chunk remains
+The process stops when only one chunk remains.
 *   The next step is an automatic conversion of the complete parse tree to a dependency tree.
-Since the parsing grammar encodes information about the head of each rule, the conversion is straighforward
+Since the parsing grammar encodes information about the head of each rule, the conversion is straighforward.
 *   The last step is the labeling.
-Each edge in the dependeny tree is labeled with a syntactic function, using the `<GRLAB>` rules
+Each edge in the dependeny tree is labeled with a syntactic function, using the `<GRLAB>` rules.

-The syntax and semantics of `<GRPAR>` and `<GRLAB>` rules are described in section
+The syntax and semantics of `<GRPAR>` and `<GRLAB>` rules are described below.

-4.21.1

-.

 ## Dependency Parsing Rule File {#dependency-parsing-rule-file}

 The dependency rules file contains a set of rules to perform dependency parsing.

-The file consists of five sections: sections: `<GRPAR>`, `<GRLAB>`, `<SEMDB>`, `<CLASS>`, and `<PAIRS>`, respectively closed by tags `</GRPAR>`, `</GRLAB>`, `</SEMDB>`, `</CLASS>`, and `</PAIRS>`.
+The file consists of five sections: sections: `<GRPAR>`, `<GRLAB>`, `<SEMDB>`, `<CLASS>`, and `<PAIRS>`.

 ### Parse-tree completion rules {#parse-tree-completion-rules}